Watchmen (2009 film): Plot

-Veidt survives an assassination attempt, suggesting that Rorschach's "mask-killer" theory is correct.
-Dreiberg takes in Laurie Jupiter, a second-generation vigilante and estranged lover of Manhattan, to whom Dreiberg is attracted.
+Adrian survives an assassination attempt, suggesting that Rorschach's "mask-killer" theory is correct.
+Daniel takes in Laurie Jupiter, a second-generation vigilante and estranged lover of Manhattan, to whom Daniel is attracted.
 Rorschach's investigation of the assassin leads him back to Jacobi.
 Rorschach finds Jacobi dead and himself framed for Jacobi's murder.
 After a battle with police, Rorschach is arrested and unmasked as a low-born vagrant.
 In prison, Rorschach defends his vigilantism to a psychiatrist, saying he cannot ignore evil and the people who cause it.
-Dreiberg and Jupiter, after donning their costumes and saving multiple people from a burning building, have sex.
+Daniel and Laurie, after donning their costumes and saving multiple people from a burning building, have sex.
 Imprisoned crime boss Big Figure stages a riot as a cover for assassinating Rorschach.
-The attack fails, and Rorschach kills Big Figure and his accomplices before leaving the prison with Dreiberg and Jupiter who have arrived to break him out.
+The attack fails, and Rorschach kills Big Figure and his accomplices before leaving the prison with Daniel and Laurie who have arrived to break him out.

-Manhattan teleports Jupiter to Mars while Dreiberg joins Rorschach's investigation of the Blake murder.
-Evidence points them to Veidt as the mastermind; they find him at an Antarctic hideout, where he has just overseen the activation of Doctor Manhattan's energy reactors in New York City and other locations across the planet.
-On Mars, Jupiter tries to convince Manhattan that humanity is worth saving.
-She succeeds only when he learns that Jupiter is Blake's illegitimate daughter, a fact so unlikely (as Blake had once tried to rape Jupiter's mother) that it restores his respect for life.
+Manhattan teleports Laurie to Mars while Daniel joins Rorschach's investigation of the Blake murder.
+Evidence points them to Adrian as the mastermind; they find him at an Antarctic hideout, where he has just overseen the activation of Doctor Manhattan's energy reactors in New York City and other locations across the planet.
+On Mars, Laurie tries to convince Manhattan that humanity is worth saving.
+She succeeds only when he learns that Laurie is Blake's illegitimate daughter, a fact so unlikely (as Blake had once tried to rape Laurie's mother) that it restores his respect for life.

-Veidt admits orchestrating Manhattan's exile, staging the assassination, framing Rorschach, and killing Blake, who was spying on his activities.
-He has also executed the final step of his plan: Turning the world against Manhattan by rigging his reactors to explode, killing 15 million people.
-Manhattan returns with Jupiter to a devastated New York, pieces together what has happened, and teleports to Veidt's hideout.
-After a brief struggle, Veidt shows him that the world's countries have put aside their rivalries to focus on a common enemy: Doctor Manhattan.
+Adrian admits orchestrating Manhattan's exile, staging the assassination, framing Rorschach, and killing Blake, who was spying on his activities.
+He has also executed the final step of his plan: turning the world against Manhattan by rigging his reactors to explode, killing 15 million people.
+Manhattan returns with Laurie to a devastated New York, pieces together what has happened, and teleports to Adrian's hideout.
+After a brief struggle, Adrian shows him that the world's countries have put aside their rivalries to focus on a common enemy: Doctor Manhattan.

-Realizing the logic of Veidt's plan, the Watchmen agree to keep his secret, except for Rorschach, whom Manhattan reluctantly kills to preserve the new global peace.
-Manhattan departs permanently for another galaxy while Dreiberg rebukes Veidt's moral sacrifice, and Jupiter finally comes to terms with her parentage.
+Realizing the logic of Adrian's plan, the Watchmen agree to keep his secret, except for Rorschach, whom Manhattan reluctantly kills to preserve the new global peace.
+Manhattan departs permanently for another galaxy while Daniel rebukes Adrian's moral sacrifice, and Laurie finally comes to terms with her parentage.
 A New York tabloid editor, disgusted that there is no war to report on, tells a staff member to choose something from the "crank file", which contains Rorschach's journal.